-The wild card here is Hunter Harvey, who once again dealt with injuries last year, tossing 32.1 innings at Double-A after totaling 18.2 innings in 2017 and 12.2 innings in 2016.
+The wild card here is Harvey, who once again dealt with injuries last year, tossing 32.1 innings at Double-A after totaling 18.2 innings in 2017 and 12.2 innings in 2016.
 Baltimore really should end the starting experiment and see what Harvey can do in relief.
 If that move is made and Harvey finds his way up to the big leagues in 2019, he would immediately become one of the more intriguing arms in the Orioles' bullpen, as he can throw in the mid-90s with movement and spin a quality curveball.

-Fry impressed in his first full season in the majors, posting a healthy 32.7 K% using a rare (for a reliever) four-pitch mix -- fastball, slider, curveball, changeup.
-He allowed seven runs over his first five outings of 2019, but has settled in with a 1.69 ERA and 18:5 K:BB in his last 13 appearances.
+Fry impressed in his first full season in the majors with a 2.67 FIP, posting a healthy 32.7 K% using a rare (for a reliever) four-pitch mix -- fastball, slider, curveball, changeup.
+The southpaw has struggled in 2019 with a 5.08 ERA and 1.69 WHIP this season, seeing his K-rate drop to 25% and his BB rate spike to 16.9%.

 Any dream of Nate Jones as a future closer is probably over after another lost season.
 It's easy to see the talent when he's on the field, but Jones battled an arm injury throughout most of last summer and is set to miss the rest of the 2019 season after undergoing forearm surgery.